What is Takhzyro used for and how does it work?

 - In a study of 125 patients with HAE, those who received Takhzyro had significant reductions in HAE attacks compared to a placebo (an inactive sugar pill) over a 6-month treatment period.

-- Common side effects include injection site reactions, upper respiratory infections, headache, rash, muscle pain, dizziness and diarrhea.
+- Common side effects in at least 10% of people include injection site reactions, upper respiratory infections, headache, rash, muscle pain, dizziness and diarrhea.
 These are not all the possible side effects with Takhzyro, so speak with your doctor for more information.

 What is HAE?